MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

 2. isomer ratio: The ratio of e.g. 3D / (3D + 3E + 3F).
 3. TIC shape: how well the curve represent the shape of the TIC curve.

+It is important to note that we should not fit on the TIC if we have normalized the data with respect to it.
+If we consider the system A -> B, where the ionization efficiency are 1 for A, 2 for B respectively, we can see that the total TIC will increase over time.
+By normalizing with respect to the TIC we remove this information from the data.

 We will apply weights to each type of error to make sure that the system prioritizes getting the label ratio right, but would see it as a benefit if the isomer ratio also fits well.
 In the optimized model the three different kinds of error are relatively similar to each other in the contribution to the total error.
 The weight of all isomers F has been